sqlwwx/vim-js2coffee/README.md

 sure that you have access to both `js2coffee` and `coffee` from your shell in order for this plugin to be able to function.

-### Note for OSX users
-It seems that even after globaly npm installing js2coffee it will still not be on the path as a default.
-Extending the PATH with `export PATH=/usr/local/share/npm/bin:$PATH` should get you started.

 ## Usage